Formatting Image - Ignore Formatting Image - Ignore

 Ohayou (gozaimasu)* / おはようございます ➔ Good morning

-Minna-san, ohayou ➔ Good morning to all
+Minna-san, ohayou. ➔ Good morning to all.

 Kon'nichiwa / こんにちは ➔ Hello / Good day / Good afternoon